alexdlaird/amazon-orders/README.md

 ## Contributing

-If you would like to get involved, be sure to review the [Contribution Guide](https://github.com/alexdlaird/hookee/blob/main/CONTRIBUTING.rst).
+If you would like to get involved, be sure to review the [Contribution Guide](https://github.com/alexdlaird/amazon-orders-python/blob/main/CONTRIBUTING.rst).

 Want to contribute financially?
-If you've found `hookee` useful, [sponsorship](https://github.com/sponsors/alexdlaird) would also be greatly appreciated!
+If you've found `amazon-orders` useful, [sponsorship](https://github.com/sponsors/alexdlaird) would also be greatly appreciated!